claudijo/mux-demux-stream/README.md

 #### mux(channel1[, ...]).pipe(sharedChannel).demux(channel1[, ...])

-Internally, the duplex variant uses "chaining" and closures to form a natural stream syntax when several duplex streams are multiplexed into and from a shared channel stream.
+Internally the duplex variant uses "chaining" and closures to form a natural stream syntax when several duplex streams are multiplexed into and from a shared channel stream.